Here Comes the Rain: Surviving a Rainy Festival

 Rainy Day Essentials

 A rainfly helps protect your tent from the elements – rain and sun.
 Your tent probably came with one, so make sure you pack it and set it up correctly!
 (If you don’t have one, you can use buy one or use a tarp to set up over your tent.)

 Of course, that rainfly doesn’t do you a lick of good if it’s not set up correctly!
 Here’s a great article from the crew at Outdoors.com on how to secure that tent and rainfly to keep you protected! >>READ THIS!<<

-Tarps are always handy to have at your campsite.
+Tarps are always handy to have at your campsite and are essential to surviving the rain at a music festival.
 Should the rain come in suddenly, you can throw them over anything not covered and have instant rain protection.
 If your rainfly isn’t sufficient, you can set it up to give your tent extra protection.
 If you are creative and prepare in advance, you can set up large tarps above your camping area to create a large lounge area for your group for shade and rain protection.

 A pop-up tent or an in-camp shelter are a necessary addition to any camping site.
 Making a little “lounge area” not only provides protection from the sun and rain, but it also gives you an area to relax in between music.
 A shelter can also give you extra space to store your cooler and camp kitchen.